-A Personal Questionnaire is needed for all of our Expedition Cruises' ship manifest.
-This includes all sailings on MS Fram, MS Spitsbergen, MS Roald Amundsen, MS Fridtjof Nansen, and MS Midnatsol.
-Note: The Personal Questionnaire is NOT needed for Norwegian Coastal Cruises (even for cruises with MS Midnatsol and MS Spitsbergen).
+A Personal Questionnaire is needed for all of our Norway Expeditions and Expedition Cruises' ship manifest.
+This includes all sailings on: MS Fram, MS Spitsbergen, MS Roald Amundsen, MS Fridtjof Nansen, MS Midnatsol, MS Nordsjernen, MS Maud, MS Otto Sverdrup, and MS Eirik Raude.

 Please complete this form using CAPITAL letters and return it to Hurtigruten at your earliest convenience.
 This form must be received immediately by Hurtigruten at least 8 weeks prior to your voyage departure.
-Please note that we are unable to send your travel documents until we have received this completed form.
+Please note that we are unable to send your travel documents and we deny boarding our ships until we have received this completed form.

 It is not necessary to print and sign the Personal Questionnaire before sending it back to us.
 Simply download the form below, fill it out digitally, and return to Hurtigruten by email at [email protected]